Markets Priced for Perfection in May 2026. What Comes Next

 The regime score synthesizes multiple vol signals — term structure, skew, realized/implied spread — into a single composite.
 A score of −1.19 means the system is in a confirmed LOW volatility regime, one of the most compressed readings of the past twelve months.
 Historically, regimes this compressed either persist for another 4–8 weeks before a regime shift, or snap violently when a binary catalyst arrives.
 The two spikes above +3.0 (June 2025 and November 2025) both preceded meaningful equity drawdowns within 10 trading days.

-What these two charts together tell you is something the headline VIX number obscures: the current calm is not merely low — it is regime-level low, in a context where every previous visit to similar levels was followed by a rapid, high-amplitude regime shift.
+What these two charts together tell you is something the headline VIX number obscures: the current calm is regime-level low, in a context where every previous visit to similar levels was followed by a rapid, high-amplitude regime shift.
 The June 2025 spike to a regime score above 3.5 preceded a 7% SPX drawdown.
 The November 2025 spike to 3.2 came alongside an oil shock and a Fed communication misstep.
 The March 2026 spike to just under 3.0 was triggered by the Iran conflict escalation.
 Each time, the recovery was faster than the previous one.
 The market has been conditioned to buy the vol spike.
 That conditioning is the risk.